guozj583/helloworld/README.md

 # helloworld
 learn github for purpose
-creating a new branch is quick and simple. add merge --no-ff
+creating a new branch is quick and simple.git git merge --no-ff -m "add merge" dev